 Take in the breadth of St. Louis’ contributions to culture by strolling the St. Louis Walk of Fame, where 147 sidewalk-embedded stars tell the stories of luminaries from Miles Davis to Tennessee Williams, and include artists, musicians, educators, scientists, athletes and politicians.
 Don’t forget to look up occasionally, too, to enjoy the shops, bars and restaurants of Delmar Boulevard, a.k.a.
 The Loop, named one of America’s “10 Great Streets.”
-You’ll find eclectic and hilarious gifts at Phoenix Rising and the latest chart-topper in the bins at Vintage Vinyl.
-Need an afternoon energy bump?
-Blueprint Coffee has your caffeination covered.
+You’ll find the latest chart-topper in the bins at Vintage Vinyl and an afternoon energy bump at Blueprint Coffee.

 Check into the Moonrise Hotel @ 5 p.m.

 Stylish from lobby to open-air rooftop bar (complete with gigantic, rotating moon replica), this ultra-green boutique hotel caters to guests – and even their canine companions – who have a sense of fun.
 Space-age decor includes lunar-themed memorabilia and toys, plus some genuine space artifacts: Imagine the Jetsons came into some money.
 Need to charge up the electric car?
 The station’s just out front.

 Buenas bebidas @ 6 p.m.